lsr-explore/InterviewPrepAlgorithms/README.md

   * Any special considerations (should the algorithm be stable?)
   * If you don't know the formula or definition of a term, ask.
   * Constraints

+##### Identify test cases/conditions
+    Depending on the question, consider the standard case as well as boundary cases.

+  * Failure cases - Where the expected solution doesn't exist
+  * Variety - wildly varying values or all values are the same
+  * Number of elements - small or very large set
+  * Null conditions
+  * Duplicate conditions
+  * Boundary conditions

+##### Design the solution
+    Sketch out the design.
+If you know there is a more elegant solution, but you only know how to do the brute force approach, acknowledge that.

   * Observations - Any observations, (e.g. At most one letter can exist an odd number of times in a palindrome)
-  * Test cases - List test cases to consider
   * Algorithm - Be able to describe the algorithm in steps
   * Code - Sketch out the solution in pseudo code.
   * Complexity - Be able to describe the complexity of your solution.

-### Conditions to keep in mind when approaching the problem:
-  * Boundary condition
-  * Handling of duplicates
-  * Null conditions

-### Items to include:
+  * Consider alternatives - Describe why you are rejecting a certain approach.
+  * What data structures will be used.

+##### Implement the solution
-  * Write out example test data
+  * Write the solution
-  * Be able to describe alternative approaches
+  * Let the interview know of any utility methods that you don't feel need to be coded (e.g. swap)

+##### Review the solution
+  * Walk through the solution with a test case showing intermediate output.
+Walking through, you may have an idea for an improvement or may identify an error.
+Share these with the interviewer.

-  * Address performance/efficiency
+  * Address qualities
+    * Performance
+    * Efficiency
+    * Scalability
+    * Extensibility
+    * Complexity
-  * Address scalability
+    * Memory usage
-  * Address extensibility
+    * Potential improvements

 ### Coaching:
   * [Interview Kickstart] (http://interviewkickstart.com/) - SF Bay classes focused on the technical interview.